Compute similarity metrics between sites based on species composition

 similarity.Rd

-This function creates a data.frame
+This function generates a data.frame

 where each row provides one or